Relient K: Mmhmm (2004–2006)

+At the end of 2006, Relient K was named the top Christian rock artist by Radio & Records.
+They were also ranked at fifth for top Christian CHR artist.

 Five Score and Seven Years Ago (2006–2008)

-Recording sessions for another studio album, Five Score and Seven Years Ago, started on June 18, 2006 and continued for parts of July and August.
-Some tracks on the album were produced by Howard Benson, (The All-American Rejects, My Chemical Romance, P.O.D.).
+Recording sessions for another studio album, Five Score and Seven Years Ago, started in June 2006, and continued for parts of July and August.
+Some tracks on the album were produced by Howard Benson.
 "Four score and seven years ago" is the first line of the Gettysburg Address, the famous speech delivered by Abraham Lincoln during the American Civil War.
 Thiessen had said that the title of the album comes from the fact that it's the band's fifth album, it is the first time all five of them are on a record together, and the band had been seven years since the release of Relient K.

 While the band hoped for a November 2006 release, the official release date was announced as March 6, 2007.
-The album is considered, by the band, to be the group's happiest record to date.
-On March 2, 2007 the entire album (except the last track, "Deathbed") was made available for streaming on the band's MySpace.
+Thiessen said of the album, "The way our career has gone, each of our records slightly outsells the last one.
+It's been a really steady progression [...] we're building a career.
+And that's why we were able to make this record.
+And do it exactly the way we wanted to do it."
+The album features more instrumentation that of a piano, banjo and lap steel.
+On March 2, 2007, the entire album (except the last track, "Deathbed") was made available for streaming on the band's MySpace.
 Five Score and Seven Years Ago debuted at No. 6 on the Billboard 200 chart, selling about 64,000 copies in its first week.
+The album also topped the US Christian Albums chart for three weeks.